stmilne/icdsHelp/docs/10_FileStorage.md

 ## File permissions

-If you are a PI, you have group space on Collab, located at `/storage/group/<PIuserID>/default` for which the default file permissions and ownership are
+If you are a PI, you have group space on Collab, located at `/storage/group/<PIuserID>/default`, for which the default file permissions and ownership are
 ```
 drwxr-s-- 2 root <PIuserID>
 ```

-The `s` setting in the group permissions means every file and folder created within group will by default have the same group read `r` permission.
+The `s` setting in the group permissions means every file and folder created within the group folder will have the same group read `r` permission.
 However, files created elsewhere and moved into group have the permissions they were created with.
 To change them, use [`chmod`][chmod]: